 - When purchasing capital assets do you use cash when it may be better to use other forms of finance such as a loan, lease or even to hire?

 - Do we have the right levels of stock?
-Too much stock or not enough stock can result in additional costs and impact on cashflow especially if there are seasonal factors influencing this.
+Too much stock can result in additional costs cause cash flow implications.
+This is especially true if there are seasonal factors influencing this.
+On the other hand, not enough stock limits our ability to service customers and make sales.

 - How much work do we have in progress at any one time causing delays in billing?
-Managing work in progress can be difficult but sometimes it is better to complete a job before commencing a new one as you can send your account and receive payment sooner.
+Managing work in progress can be difficult.
+However, sometimes it is better to complete a job before commencing a new one as you can send your account and receive payment sooner.

-In addition, the 14 standard accounting ratios are included in Calxa Premier and Calxa Express.
-These can be used to monitor some of the above factors.
+The standard accounting ratios included in Calxa Premier and Calxa Express can be used to monitor these cash flow implications.
 For example, you may benefit from managing your Wages to Turnover, Debt Ratio or the Working Capital Ratio as part of this process.

 Calxa has contributed to the success of Green Eggs, says Shelley Green.